florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

   - Change feed on source account.
   - Blob versioning on source and dest => This is why this functionality is not available with Hierarchical Namespace on DataLake.
 - Redundancy migration can need to perform a conversion in the redundancy panel before or after changing the SKU.
+- AzCopy
-- With AzCopy `sync` command, the flag `--delete-destination` delete files that are in the dest folder but not the origin.
+  - `sync` command, the flag `--delete-destination` delete files that are in the dest folder but not the origin.
+  - Work with Entra ID and SAS token
+- File share oauth in hybrid => kerberos

 ## Storage Insights
 - Allows sorting